 Medieval economics myths

-Yes I was in the Middle Ages and was able to observe what really went on in terms of economic activity.
-Well not exactly but pretty close to it.
-See time moves at different rates in different places.
+Yes, I was in the Middle Ages and was able to observe what really went on in terms of economic activity.
+Well, not exactly but pretty close to it.
+See, time moves at different rates in different places.
 My grandparents were born in Ukraine in the 1800s.
 Feudalism was still very much intact in the form of serfdom.
 Although they were free, many were not.
-You do not need a time machine to understand this feudal economics.
+You do not need a time machine to understand these feudal economics.
 I was close enough to be able to make more accurate assessments than reading a book on the history of economic theory.

-Myth 1 the feudal serfs exchanged work for protection
+Myth 1 the feudal serfs exchanged work for the protection

 This was not true.
-The feudal serfs, if organized, could defend themselves better than 1 lord for every 100 peasants.
-Rome build its empire on organizing farmers into legions ( it collapsed mostly because of initial problems).
-See it for what it was, Serfdom was a justification, and a poor one at that for enslaving people.
+The feudal serfs, if organized, could defend themselves better than one lord for every 100 peasants.
+Rome builds its empire on organizing farmers into legions ( it collapsed mostly because of initial problems).
+See it for what it was, serfdom was a justification, and a poor one at that for enslaving people.
 It sounds like 1984 again.
 Keep the threat of war going to perpetuate the government.
-The road to serfdom is believing government or a power above ill protect you better than you can protect yourself.
+The road to serfdom is believing the government or power above ill protect you better than you can protect yourself.

-In fact I would say that the peasants needed protection from the lords and government.
+In fact, I would say that the peasants needed protection from the lords and government.
 This is why most countries have a Robin Hood legend in most countries.
-For example in the East he is Jasnosik.
+For example, in the East, he is Janosik.

 Myth number 2 the Church scared people into submission

 Think of Brother Cadfael.
 Read Thomas Kempis, written with such sincerity and humility.
-Yes the church as important but people submitted because of the law and threat of punishment from the government, not out of fear of some silly parish priest.
-Not out of faith as stated above.
-In fact, if you think of the Polish revolution against the Communists, it was faith and the church that leaded the charge.
+Yes, the Church as necessary, but people submitted because of the law and threat of punishment from the government, not out of fear of some silly parish priest.
+Not out of faith, as stated above.
+If you think of the Polish revolution against the Communists, it was faith and the Church that led the charge.

-In Poland where I live, we had a very Medieval form of Catholicism (in a good way).
-In fact, for a long time I did also, and maybe I still have some of that.
-But as much as I respect the beauty of religion as do others, I know no one personally who is a literalist like the opponents of religion create with their paper tigers.
+In Poland, where I live, we had a very Medieval form of Catholicism (in a good way).
+In fact, for a long time, I also did, and maybe I still have some of that.
+But as much as I respect the beauty of religion as do others, I know no one personally who is a literalist like the opponents of religion creates with their paper tigers.
 Let me explain.

-Everyone knows the church and religion are two diffident ideas.
+Everyone knows the Church and religion are two diffident ideas.
 Don’t you?
 Think of Canterbury tales.
-This is a very old form of writing and even there you could detect some mocking of the church.
-People poked fun at the church like today, or at least too it with a grain of salt.
+This is an ancient form of writing, and even there, you could detect some mocking of the Church.
+People poked fun at the Church like today, or at least to it with a grain of salt.

-It was not the church that keep people in line during the Middle Ages, it was like today, government armies or threat of imprisonment.
+It was not the Church that keeps people in line during the Middle Ages; it was like today, government armies or threat of imprisonment.

 Myth 3 Markets were starting to develop

-Economic histories write how medieval fairs and trading were the cradle of capitalism.
-Reality, capitalism always existed. it is natural like speaking.
-When People need something they trade with their neighbors.
+Economic histories write how medieval fairs and trading were the cradles of capitalism.
+The reality, capitalism always existed.
+It is natural, like speaking.
+When People need something, they trade with their neighbors.
 This is even in the Bible.
 People in the Middle Ages traded also.
 This is what happens in the Polish countryside today.
 Barter is popular, I scratch your back you scratch mine.

 It is a normal form of human interaction to exchanges goods and services.
-Romans did it and so did people in the Middle ages.
-The only difference was there were less economic freedoms because the government.
+Romans did it, and so did people in the Middle ages.
+The only difference was there were fewer economic freedoms because of the government.
 I think this is why Hayek’s Road to Serfdom is so popular today.
-People free economic freedom is being eroded.
+People’s free economic freedom is being eroded.

 Economics Fairy-tales from the Middle Ages and idea for today

-- Government protects you in exchange for your payment (taxes) – myth.
-Reality – Government drains people’s productive energy and does more harm then good in most cases.
+- The government protects you in exchange for your payment (taxes) – a myth.
+Reality – The government drains people’s productive energy and does more harm than good in most cases.

-- Faith hold’s people down and economics back – myth.
-Reality- threat of legal punishment does.
+- Faith holds people down and economics back – a myth.
+Reality- the threat of legal punishment does.
 In contrast, faith liberates people.

-These are three example of economic myths of the Middle Ages and draw your own conclusions about today.
+These are three examples of economic myths of the Middle Ages and draw your conclusions about today.